Gurge44/EndlessHostRoles/README.md

 # Privacy Policy

-### Privacy Policy for EHR Discord Integration
+### Privacy Policy for EHR Lobby Sharing

-**Effective Date:** 2024-11-09
+**Effective Date:** 2025-01-05

 ------------------------------------------------------------------------------------------------------------

 #### 1. **Introduction**

-This Privacy Policy explains how we collect, use, and handle information related to the EHR Discord integration for your Among Us mod.
+This Privacy Policy explains how we collect, use, and handle information related to lobby sharing via the EHR Website for your Among Us mod.
 We are committed to ensuring that your data privacy and security are respected.

 ------------------------------------------------------------------------------------------------------------